John Bonifaz: National Voting Rights Institute

-Bonifaz is also the founder of the National Voting Rights Institute (NVRI), where he most recently served as general counsel.
-In 2006, NVRI formed a partnership with Demos (US think tank), and as of January 1, 2007, Bonifaz signed on as Senior Legal Fellow with Demos.
-Founded in 1994, NVRI serves as a prominent legal and public education center dedicated to protecting the right of all citizens to vote and to participate in the electoral process on an equal and meaningful basis.
+Bonifaz is also the founder of the National Voting Rights Institute (NVRI), where he later served as general counsel.
+In 2006, NVRI formed a partnership with Demos and in 2007 Bonifaz signed on as a Senior Legal Fellow with Demos.
+Founded in 1994, NVRI serves as a legal and public education center dedicated to protecting the right of all citizens to vote and to participate in the electoral process.

-For his work with NVRI, he is a 1999 recipient of a MacArthur Foundation Fellowship, also known as a "genius" award.
-In awarding the five-year fellowship, the John D. and Catherine T. MacArthur Foundation stated:
+For his work with NVRI, Bonifaz is a 1999 recipient of a MacArthur Foundation "genius" Fellowship.
+With the NVRI, Bonifaz argued for a legal strategy to campaign finance reform focused on the fourteenth amendment rather than the first amendment to the United States Constitution.

-Bonifaz, a public interest lawyer, uses innovative litigation to reexamine campaign finance reform arguments typically debated on first amendment grounds.
-Through the National Voting Rights Institute, an organization he founded, Bonifaz recasts the legal arguments to focus on fourteenth amendment protections, challenging the relationship between money and politics.
+NVRI was lead counsel or co-counsel in a series of lawsuits in the late 1990s and early 2000s arguing that reasonably drawn political campaign spending limits do not violate the U.S. Constitutional protections of free speech.
+This campaign was a part of the larger campaign finance reform field.
+The campaign came to an end when the Supreme Court in June 2006 struck down Vermont's campaign spending limits law in the case Randall v.
+Sorrell.
+NVRI was co-counsel with the state of Vermont in defending that law.
+The Supreme Court had in 1976 struck down congressional campaign spending limits in the Buckley v.
+Valeo case.
+In the summer of 2009, the National Voting Rights Institute formally dissolved, all of its programs having been adopted by Demos.

-Massachusetts Clean Elections Law
+Massachusetts clean elections law

 In 2002, the Massachusetts legislature declined to fund the clean elections law, a public financing measure passed by voters in 1998.
 Bonifaz and the NVRI sued Massachusetts on behalf of Warren Tolman, a candidate for governor who had qualified for public financing and was not receiving the money.
 The Massachusetts Supreme Judicial Court ruled that the legislature must fund a law passed by the voters that it has not repealed.
 When the legislature persisted in not releasing the necessary funds to pay Tolman and other candidates, Bonifaz went to court again, and secured a ruling allowing his coalition to force the sale of state property.
 The legislature repealed the clean elections law after the 2002 elections.